technofocus-pte/cpltextndregionaldepth/Lab 0/Lab0.md

     section in the **Resources tab** on the right (see screenshot) to sign-in.

-> ![A screenshot of a computer Description automatically
+    [A screenshot of a computer Description automatically generated](./media/image2.png)

-> generated](./media/image2.png)
->
-> ![A screenshot of a computer Description automatically
+    ![A screenshot of a computer Description automatically generated](./media/image3.png)

-> generated](./media/image3.png)
->
-> You will now be able to access all the Microsoft 365 applications and
-> will have access to Copilot for Microsoft 365.
+    You will now be able to access all the Microsoft 365 applications and will have access to Copilot for Microsoft 365.

 ## Access and launch Microsoft 365 applications